 #3.
 Paint a picture of the future

-Through your communications, tell a story that paints a picture of the future once the intranet is in place.
+Through your communications, tell a story that paints a picture of the future once the intranet software is in place.
 Help people visualise the benefits it will bring and the difference it will make to them as an individual.
 Answer the ‘what’s in it for me’ question early on and get people excited and engaged from the get go.

 #4.
 Find champions

 Trust can be a big issue in organizations, and there is often an element of scepticism of anything that’s seen to be a corporate initiative.
 However, people are more likely to trust the people they work alongside every day.
 So, it’s important to find employee champions who are genuinely excited by the new technology and the benefits it can bring, and will promote it to their colleagues.
 But, authenticity is important – forcing people to be champions will never work, and don’t forget that those who do volunteer are doing this on top of a day job, so make sure they feel valued and rewarded.